WolfTech-Innovations/WolfOS/README.md

 # Latest Release: Sticky Syrup (KDE)
 # For Support Email [support@wolfos.uk](mailto:support@wolfos.uk)
 # Or Text (888) 680-2509 (TEXTING ONLY)
-## Overview:

-We and our WolfOS ecosystem allows developers to thrive by being able to write NixOS-Like config to install all the packages you need with a single config file after installing the OS.
-Updates?
-No problem!
-You can just specify packages for install in the config so you can set the kernel version you want, its just as easy as that.

 ## Installation: